Crimes against humanity, war crimes committed in Libya: UN probe

 In June 2020, the Human Rights Council -- the UN's top rights body -- adopted a resolution calling for a fact-finding mission to be sent to Libya.
 The move had Tripoli's support.

-The experts, appointed in August last year, were charged with investigating alleged violations and abuses of international human rights law and international humanitarian law committed in Libya since 2016.
+The experts were charged with investigating alleged violations and abuses of international human rights and humanitarian law in Libya since 2016.

-Auajjar was joined by and fellow human rights experts Chaloka Beyani and Tracy Robinson.
+Auajjar was joined by fellow human rights experts Chaloka Beyani and Tracy Robinson.

-They gathered and reviewed hundreds of documents, interviewed more than 150 individuals and conducted investigations in Libya, Tunisia and Italy.
+The experts said more time is needed to probe further allegations of the direct participation of children in hostilities.

 Oil-rich Libya has been torn by conflict since the 2011 toppling and killing of dictator Moamer Kadhafi in a NATO-backed uprising, with rival administrations vying for power.